City Bike Faceoff

-City bikes are not new to North America but in the past they seemed to appear and disappear as trends changed.
-Of course, the bicycle was designed at the same time as the car, and for a short period - when people still lived close to work - the bicycle dominated as transportation.
+Now, city bikes are not new to North America - not at all! - but in the past century they seemed to appear and disappear as transportation trends changed.
+One has to remember, of course, that the bicycle was designed at the same time as the car.
+And for a short period - when people still lived close to work - the bicycle dominated urban streets as transportation.
 Back then, city bikes were built in North America for North Americans and for a time, they sold like Ford Model T's.
 Since then, of course, the car has dominated, and - at least for a short time - there was good reason for that.
 After the industrial revolution, cities were polluted and the suburbs formed a vision of the country; except, of course these suburbs eventually piled upon each other in never ending sprawl.
 For good reason, this vision is under serious challenge today!

 DURABILITY FOR HIGH PROXIMITY LIVING

 Connecting urban distances too far to walk and too close to drive

 The 5 mile radius.
 Studies in Holland show few city cyclists ride no more than 5mi in a single trip